JeffCX/shadow-force-audit-portfolio/README.md

 The field of web3 holds great promise, providing numerous opportunities for users to reclaim ownership of their assets and data.
 However, it is imperative to address the security challenges that come with it.
 We have seen several high-profile hacks that have impacted the web3 ecosystem, including the Robinhood bridge hack, which resulted in a loss of $6 billion, the Wormhole cross-chain bridge hack, which cost $3 billion, and various other security breaches that have forced protocol shutdowns.
 These hacks not only render crypto projects financially incapable of operating, but they also severely damage user trust in the system.

 To illustrate the significance of the security risks, this year, Euler Finance, a lending protocol, suffered a $2 billion hack and is still struggling to recover the lost funds.
 These incidents underscore the need for robust security measures in web3.
 The potential financial losses and damage to user trust from these security breaches cannot be overstated.
-Therefore, it is crucial to engage the services of experienced professionals like Jeff, who can secure your smart contract and prevent such incidents from occurring.
+Therefore, it is crucial to engage the services of experienced professionals, who can secure your smart contract and prevent such incidents from occurring.

 ## Auditing

 By taking a proactive approach to security, you can establish a strong foundation for your web3 project and ensure its long-term success.
-Jeff is a blockchain security researcher and smart contract auditor whose expertise has been tested in securing some of the largest web3 protocols, such as The Graph and the Optimism Layer 2 blockchain.
-Jeff is a respected security researcher and a white-hat hacker in [Immunefi](https://immunefi.com/), as well as a senior auditor in [Sherlock](https://app.sherlock.xyz/audits/leaderboard), an auditing and DeFi insurance platform.
-Jeff's services use a bug bounty-based model, which means you only pay for bugs that are found, not the time it takes to find them.
+Shadow Force Auditing is a group of  a blockchain security researcher and smart contract auditor whose expertise has been tested in securing some of the largest web3 protocols, such as The Graph and the Optimism Layer 2 blockchain.
+Shadow Force Auditing is a group of  a respected security researcher lead by Jeff, a white-hat hacker in [Immunefi](https://immunefi.com/), as well as a senior auditor in [Sherlock](https://app.sherlock.xyz/audits/leaderboard), an auditing and DeFi insurance platform.
+The auditing services use a bug bounty-based model, which means you only pay for bugs that are found, not the time it takes to find them.
 This approach incentivizes auditors to find as many bugs as possible, ensuring that the code is secure before it goes live.

 ## Introduction:

-My private smart contract security auditing offers a unique approach to projects that differs from traditional methods.
+Shadow force smart contract security auditing offers a unique approach to projects that differs from traditional methods.
 Price is charged based on the number of bugs found in the codebase, rather than an hourly or fixed rate.
 This means that the clients only pay for the results they receive and not for the time it takes me to find them.
 In this document, I will outline my process for determining pricing, and payment policies.

 ## Pricing: